• Golden Years

 March 25, 2026

 Medical school has a reputation for pressure, long hours, and constant evaluation.
-Students push through exams, clinical rounds, and sleepless nights while trying to prove they belong in the profession.
+Students push through exams, clinical rounds, and sleepless nights as they try to prove they belong in the profession.
 Behind the ambition sits a quieter reality.
 Many students struggle with anxiety, depression, and burnout, yet a large number never seek professional help.

 Recent research from central India adds important data to this troubling pattern.
 The study surveyed 409 medical students and found that many who felt they needed support still avoided mental health services.
 Around 25% of students admitted they needed help in the past year, but never reached out to a professional.